Jenna Marbles

-Jenna Nicole Mourey (born September 15, 1986), better known as Jenna Marbles, is an American former YouTuber.
+Jenna Nicole Mourey (born September 15, 1986), better known as Jenna Marbles, is an American comedian and former YouTuber.
 Over the span of ten years, her YouTube channel has accumulated approximately 1.8 billion video views and, at its peak, over 20 million subscribers.
 After apologizing for a series of accusations involving content in her older videos, Marbles announced her indefinite hiatus from the platform in 2020.

 Early life and career

 Jenna Nicole Mourey was born on September 15, 1986 in Rochester, New York, where she was also raised.
 Marbles attended Brighton High School in the Rochester suburb of Brighton, New York, and graduated in 2004.
-She then moved to Boston, Massachusetts, where she earned a Bachelor of Science in psychology at Suffolk University and a Master of Education in sport psychology and counseling at Boston University.
+She then moved to Boston, Massachusetts, where she played softball while earning a Bachelor of Science in psychology at Suffolk University.
+She then earned a Master of Education in sport psychology and counseling at Boston University.

 In the summer of 2010, Marbles was sharing a three-bedroom apartment in Cambridge, Massachusetts.
 She supported herself by bartending, working at a tanning salon, vlogging, and go-go dancing at nightclubs.
 That year, Marbles started her career with Barstool Sports, where she wrote for their female-oriented site StoolLaLa.
 She left the publication in 2011.